edenplumbinginc-svg/Eden_erp/replit.md

 # Eden ERP - Project Documentation

 ## Overview
-Eden ERP is a monolithic ERP shell for Eden Plumbing Inc., providing a robust backend with a defined database schema, organizational structure, and a basic REST API.
-Its purpose is to streamline business operations, starting with coordination and procurement, offering a scalable platform for future application modules to efficiently manage projects, tasks, and resources.
+Eden ERP is a monolithic ERP shell for Eden Plumbing Inc., designed to streamline business operations, starting with coordination and procurement.
+It provides a robust backend with a defined database schema and a basic REST API, serving as a scalable platform for future application modules to efficiently manage projects, tasks, and resources.

 ## User Preferences
 I prefer iterative development, with a focus on delivering functional increments.
 Please ask before making major architectural changes or introducing new dependencies.
 I appreciate clear and concise explanations for complex topics.
 Ensure the codebase remains clean, well-documented, and adheres to established patterns.